hannamariabortin/sf-crime-story/index.md

 - **Drunkenness** spikes on **weekends**
 - **Assault** peaks midweek and weekends
-- **Burglary** stays stable throughout
+- **Burglary** stays relatively consistent throughout the week

 <iframe src="images/bokeh_chart.html" width="100%" height="600" frameborder="0"></iframe>

 ---

 ## Conclusion

 Together, these charts tell a cohesive story:

 - **When**: Crime declined over time, with COVID marking a major drop.
 - **Where**: Certain districts remain hotspots, suggesting policy intervention is still needed.
-- **Why/How**: Weekly rhythms in crime align with human behavior — nightlife, workweek patterns, etc.
+- **Why/How**: Weekly rhythms in crime align with nightlife, workweek patterns, and human behavior.

 By visualizing the data, we empower citizens, policymakers, and researchers to make informed decisions for a safer city.